FluffyBullet/exertFitness/README.md

 ## <u>Test & Bugs</u>
 ### Fixed
  1. Inner HTML removing instantly after applying function.
     * Within the function, an HTML script was drafted to input on the page.
-As this was not pushed or appended to a variable listed above the information was removed causing the display to temporarily showing the expected result then dissapearing
+As this was not pushed or appended to a variable listed above the information was removed causing the display to temporarily showing the expected result then disapearing
  4. Nav bar not extended to full width on calculator page.
     * Fix - this was caused by CSS Styling as the display was fit-content rather than fixing to screen width.
  5. Values showing as object then string, despite logging parseInt.